It’s hardly news that downsizing your home will save you money.

 5. You Have More Family Time

-One of the selling points for big houses is that everyone gets to have his own space.
+One of the selling points for big houses is that everyone gets to have their own space.
 And while I would never want to give up my me-time, I don’t think I need an enormous separate room to have it.

 Families in very large houses don’t have to spend time together, because each person has a space to retreat to.
 When everyone is all thrown together into a small living area, that allows for more fun family time.
 (It also allows for more squabbles, but isn’t that what family is also about—learning how to handle conflicts?)